lib314a/SWOWZH/README.md

 [<img src= "https://smallworldofwords.org/img/logos/SWOW_Tag_Wide.png" >](SWOW)

 - [ ] `LDTprediction_originalData.csv` and `Nprediction_JASP.csv`
+- [ ] Problems are marked with ???
 - [✓] Current release is 【待定???. → added a section of version history

 # Table of Contents